- by Luisa

 Finally, ensure the product you want to create is easy to manufacture, especially if you don’t have any experience or equipment.
 Ideally, the product you choose to produce should contain few ingredients and use either a water or an oil base.

 Examples of these products include facial oils, body scrubs, and beard balms.
 In the case of a body oil or body scrubs, simple mixing is the only process required, and you won’t need any special equipment or knowledge to start the production process.
 This is fantastic because, despite their simplicity, these products can be lucrative.
-On Sephora.com there are body oils that sell for upwards of $46!
+On Sephora.com there are simple body oils that sell for upwards of $46!

 The manufacturing procedure consist of blending and mixing different oils together.
 Just because a product is simple, doesn’t mean there’s no margin for profit, so don’t feel like you have to get in over your head from the start.